 Following the instructions above, you’ll fill the fairy cake only in the top layer.
 The joy is that when you cut into the cake the fairy dust filling oozes out in a beautiful, magical display.
 Much like what I imagine would happen when you find that fairy house deep in the forest.

 Celebrate any party with a little magical fairy love.
 This cake along with a simple server and pretty garden elements around.

-(Photography ©A Subtle Revelry by Ashlyn Savannah Photo, Cake creation by Silly Sweet Madi.)
+(Photography ©A Subtle Revelry by Ashlyn Savannah Photo, Styling by Silly Sweet Madi.)

 Kitchen design – see the full kitchen renovation post right here.